Creating User-Defined Functions (UDFs) for DataFrames in Python¶

 To define a UDF using the Snowpark API, you must import the files that contain any modules that your UDF depends on, such as Python files, zip files, resource files, etc.

 You can also specify a directory and the Snowpark library automatically compresses the directory and uploads it as a zip file.
-(For details on reading resources from a UDF, see Creating a UDF from a Python source file.)
+(For details on reading resources from a UDF, see Reading Files with a UDF.)

 The following example demonstrates how to add a zip file in a stage as a dependency to your code: